-- 4. We take a serious view of any incidents involving the following: - physical or verbal abuse or threats with racist or homophobic tones - graffiti or written insults - repetition of racist or homophobic jokes or slogans - the display of racist materials such as badges, motifs, magazines or leaflets - disrespective comments relating to customs, beliefs, food, dress or physical appearance
+- 4. We take a serious view of any incidents involving the following: - physical or verbal abuse or threats with racist, homophobic or transphobic tones - graffiti or written insults - repetition of racist, homophobic or transphobic jokes or slogans - the display of racist materials such as badges, motifs, magazines or leaflets

-- refusal to co-operate with other people because of ethnic origins. - 5.
+- Disrespected comments relating to customs, beliefs, food, dress or physical appearance - refusal to co-operate with other people because of ethnic origins. - 5.
 Where any of these occur children should be encouraged to consult staff about the problem.
 Complaints should be carefully considered and referred to the Head Teacher or members of the Senior Leadership Team.
 All members of staff should endeavour to challenge and censure any instance of insensitive comment or action which might give offence on racial grounds. - 6.
 On receiving reports of racist behaviour the senior member of staff will counsel both victim and perpetrator(s), informing other staff where appropriate.
 Serious incidents will always result in parents being informed in order to enlist their support in modifying future behaviour. - 7.
 Where racist behaviour occurs we will always counter this through positive reasoning on an individual or general level if necessary. - 8.
 Suspected racial incidents will require an internal racist incident report and investigation proforma to be completed.
 From these a termly monitoring sheet detailing racist incidents will be compiled and a report made to the Governing Body. - 9.
-We consider the multicultural education is extremely important in a predominately 'all white' school such as Normanton Junior School and that the success of our search for justice and equality will be measured by the attitudes of youngsters from schools such as ours. - 10.
-Racist incidents are thankfully few and far between at Normanton Junior School.
+We consider the multicultural education is extremely important in a predominately 'all white' school such as Normanton Junior Academy and that the success of our search for justice and equality will be measured by the attitudes of youngsters from schools such as ours. - 10.
+Racist incidents are thankfully few and far between at Normanton Junior Academy.
 We will however remain vigilant and continue to foster positive relationships between home and school and between pupils to establish a bond of mutual trust and respect in which racism naturally has no place. - 11.
-This policy is an illustration of our commitment and determination to ensure genuine equality of opportunity for every child at Normanton Junior School.
+Where homophobic or transphobic behaviour occurs we will always counter this through positive reasoning on an individual or general level if necessary. - 12.
+Suspected homophobic and transphobic incidents will require an internal homophobic/transphobic incident report and investigation proforma to be completed.
+From these a termly monitoring sheet detailing homophobic or transphobic incidents will be compiled and a report made to the Governing Body. - 13.
+This policy is an illustration of our commitment and determination to ensure genuine equality of opportunity for every child at Normanton Junior Academy.